 Meanwhile, if you have lost your Access Database embedded OLE objects then also you have the chance to recover it back. this is possible with Access Database Repair is software that is particularly designed to repair corrupt or damaged MS Access database files.
-It comes with powerful algorithm that scans even severely corrupted access database files.
+It comes with a powerful algorithm that scans even severely corrupted access database files.

 Steps to Recover Corrupted or Damaged MS Access Database

 After reading the complete post now you are well efficient to display image in Access Report.
-So, what are you waiting for just follow down the manual fixes and easily get rid of access report not showing data issue on your own.
+So, what are you waiting for just follow down the manual fixes and easily get rid of Access report not showing data issue on your own?